david-safro/yt-downloader/README.md

 # Youtube video downloader

-source code to youtube video downloader because all the other ones are filled with ads and malware
+source code to youtube video downloader because all the other ones are filled with ads and are way too slow

 made by me